Vanganoor

 Vanganoor (also known as Vanganur), is a village in Pallipattu Taluk, Tiruvallur District, Tamil Nadu, India.

 Geography

 The village of Vanganoor is situated between Tiruttani and Sholingur, about 10 km from Sholingur Town and 20 km from Tiruttani.
-In addition, it is about 20 km from Pallipattu, 40 km from Chittoor, 50 km from the municipality of Tirupathi, 57 km from Tiruvallur, 3 km from RK Pet, and 101 km from the state capital Chennai.
+In addition, it is about 20 km from Pallipattu, 40 km from Chittoor, 50 km from Tirupati city, 57 km from Tiruvallur, 3 km from RK Pet, and 101 km from the state capital Chennai.
 The Vanganoor Census Town has a population of 6,584, of which 3,349 are males and 3,235 are females per Census India 2011.

 Transport

 The village is located in Tiruttai - Chittoor route.
 To reach Vanganoor: